wilblack/lilybot-android/README.md

 lilybot-android
 ===============

-The Android client app to configure and control lilbots
+The Android client app to configure and control lilybots